csterritt/queue-visualize/README.md

 ## Queue Visualizer

-A simple queue visualizer built with Vue 3 and Tailwind CSS.
+A simple queue visualizer built with Vue 3, Tailwind CSS, DaisyUI, and Pinia.

 Designed to show some examples of queues in action.